Database

 metadata:

-name: cluster-restore
+name: db-restored

 spec: